Calculation models

 2. Select the profile to view.
 The right pane shows high-level summary information.

 3. To view details about the last run and the history of previous calculation jobs, select History in the right pane.
-Each associated run will have details about every calculation job, such as the time of the last run and the success rate.
+Each associated run has details about every calculation job, such as the time of the last run and the success rate.

 4. To view errors and failed jobs, follow these steps: